vanshjangir/nvim/README.md

 2. Open the init.vim file by writing `nvim init.vim` in the nvim folder
 3. Press ESC if you are not in normal (press it anyway just to make sure) and then type `:PlugInstall`.
 It will download somefiles let it happen and exit it by writing `:q` then exit nvim by writing `:wq`

 4. Reopen the init.vim file in normal mode write `:PackerSync`.
-It will install somefiles let it happen then exit the window and you are good to go
+It will install somefiles let it happen then exit the window and you are Good to Go!

 ## Troubleshooting